-Though musical performance can definitely be considered a form of alchemy, when we talk about Audio Alchemy here we are referring to music production.
+Though musical performance can definitely be considered a form of alchemy, in that it transforms the mind of the listener, when we talk about Audio Alchemy here we are specifically referring to music production.

 The difference between a musician and producer is that a musician plays music, a producer makes audio products.

-These days of course, we can be both the musician and the producer, and all the other roles that used to be done by specialist people (mixing engineer, mastering etc).
+These days it's not so compartmentalised, we can be composer, musician and producer, and all the other roles that were done by specialist people (mixing engineer, mastering etc).
 It's all now super accessible in software, the knowledge is at our fingertips, and a quality music studio can be constructed simply and on a modest budget.

 If this is what you want to do with your life, you really have no excuse not to get on with it.
 You don't even need record labels any more.
 It's all on you.